-Hi!
+Hi!!
 My name is Julia Powell.
 This guide will assist you in locating government documents tools to assist in your research needs.
 Please don't hesitate to contact me with any questions you might have.
 My office is located on the second level of the Library.

 The library facility includes approximately 90 computers with a suite of office applications available to patrons to prepare documents, such as presentations, research reports, or, to access the Internet.
 Calvin T. Ryan’s catalog and the majority of the holdings in the library are indexed in an online catalog.
-E-books, journals, and other electronic resources are available through the catalog by faculty and students from any computer with Internet access, throughout the world.
+E-books, journals, and other electronic resources are available through the library website by faculty and students from any computer with Internet access, throughout the world.